Atacama Desert Temperatures: Monthly Averages and Year-Round Insights

 Atacama Desert’s average annual maximum temperature is 23°C. Let’s compare this with some popular tourist destinations:

-In Lisbon, Portugal, the average annual temperature is 21°C, offering warm summers and mild, rainy winters.
+In Barcelona, Spain, the average annual temperature is around 21°C, resulting in warm summers and mild winters throughout the year.

 Osaka, Japan, offers a similar climate to Tokyo, with an average annual temperature of 22°C.